doritoes/ipgiraffe.com/2_Lambda_Function_Java.md

     1. Author from scratch
     2. Function name: **myIPFunctionRest**
     3. Runtime: **Java 21**
-    4. Change the defult Handler from example.Hello::handleRequest to **MyIPHandler::handleRequest**
+    4. Change the defult Handler from example.Hello::handleRequest to ** com.example.MyIPHandler::handleRequest**
-    5. Architecture: the architure you build your function for
+    6. Architecture: the architure you build your function for
         - make sure it matches the function you built
-    6. Leave the rest at defuaults, click **Create function**
+    7. Leave the rest at defuaults, click **Create function**
 2. In the *Code source* pane, click **Upload from** > **.zip file**
     - Click **Upload**, select your **lambda-handler-java.zip** file code, and click **Save**
 3. Click **Test**